Why It’s Smart to Start Selling Bitcoin. Even if You Think It’ll Go Up. | Wealthsimple

 Get Ready to Pay Taxes on Your Earnings

-In the UK, gains and losses from buying and selling Bitcoin are considered capital gains (or losses).
-That means if you make a profit when you sell your stake, you’ll pay taxes (18% or 28%, depending on your personal tax rate).
-But in some cases, if you buy and sell quite a bit of bitcoin, the government can consider your profits to be business or trading income — and not capital gains.
-Then those profits will be taxed at the same rate as the rest of your income.
+Even the IRS has heard of Bitcoin at this point.
+And they've pronounced that, for tax purposes, Bitcoin will be treated like an asset or an intangible property, like a stock.
+If you hold for longer than a year, you can treat it as a long-term capital gain, which is taxed at a lower rate than your ordinary income tax, somewhere between 0% and 20%.
+If you sell the Bitcoin within 12 months of purchasing, though, it's a short-term capital gain, and you'll pay tax as if it's part of your ordinary income — meaning your Bitcoin profits will be taxed at the same rate as your income.

-If you're unsure what the tax treatment is, it's time to head to a tax professional.
-An ounce of prevention (paying for a tax professional now) is worth a pound of cure (paying for a tax professional after you get audited).
+It’s true that cryptocurrency markets do not report transactions to the IRS in the way brokerages report stock sales, so the government might well not find out about all the loot you’ve made.
+You'd be wise to think this might change soon.
+But we think it’s important to behave morally — not to mention legally!
+We think planning for your future should not include a stay at a minimum security prison.

-A lot of people are going to be tempted not to report any of their BTC gains.
-It’s true that cryptocurrency markets do not report transactions to the HMRC in the way investment houses report stock sales, so the government might well not find out about all the loot you’ve made (unless, of course, you convert your BTC into cash which hits your bank account).
-First, you'd be wise to think this might change soon.
-HMRC has already confirmed that they are going to look into BTC trading in more detail.
-But more importantly, we think it’s important to behave morally — not to mention legally!
-Planning for your future should not include a stay at a minimum security prison.
+If you're interested in finding out more about cryptocurrency and taxes, you can read a little more here.
+And if you're unsure, it's time to head to a tax professional.
+An ounce of prevention (paying for a tax professional) is worth a pound of cure (paying for a tax professional after you get audited).

 And What if You Think Now is the Perfect Time to Buy?